renatoalvesjr/rustfication/README.md

 # Rustfication

 This repository is a collection of various Rust learning projects.
-It serves as a documentation of my learning curve in Rust.
+It serves as documentation of my learning curve in Rust.
 Each project is designed to provide hands-on experience and deepen understanding of different aspects of the Rust programming language.

 ## Projects

-1. **Type Calculator** - Use type conversion to manipulate integers and perform simple arithmetic calculations.
+1. **Type Calculator** - Uses type conversion to manipulate integers and perform simple arithmetic calculations.
-2. **Factorial** - A simple factorial function using recursive functions.
+2. **Factorial** - Implements a simple factorial function using recursion.
 3. **Ticket Manager** - A JIRA-like ticket manager that utilizes enums and structs, capable of performing simple CRUD operations.
+4. **Hamming Distance** - Calculates the Hamming Distance between two strings of the same length using file reading and string manipulation.

 ## Getting Started

-To get started with any of the projects, clone the repository and follow the instructions in each project's README file.
+To follow along with my learning journey, clone the repository and follow the instructions in each project's README file.
+Ensure you have Git and Rust properly installed on your machine.

 **Happy coding!**